Opening up to change

 So inspiring to catch up with Kristina Salceanu, the social entrepreneur and brilliant mind behind the very first advent calendar that gives to multiple charities - Advent of Change.
 The calendar launched last year when Kristina had a simple idea to turn the purpose of advent calendars on their head by making them about giving instead of receiving.
 Each numbered door on the calendar features and donates to a different charity that are working on some of the most pressing issues in the world.

 I learnt about Advent of Change this time last year when Kristina picked Big Change as one of their featured charities.
-Despite having a full-time job, an extremely tight time-frame and no initial investments, Kristina worked really hard to turn her vision into a reality, all in time for Christmas and all from her kitchen counter.
+Despite having a full-time job, an extremely tight time-frame and no initial investments, Kristina worked really hard to turn her vision into a reality.
+This was all in time for Christmas and all from her kitchen counter, might I add.

 The 2018 calendar was an immediate hit.
 John Lewis stocked it on their shelves and it went on to become their best-selling advent calendar.
 The social impact was equally impressive – raising £100,000 for the charities involved.
 On behalf of Big Change, we couldn’t be more grateful!